Pilgrim's Pride: Purchase by JBS S.A.

 On September 17, 2009, JBS USA Holdings, Inc. announced the purchase of 64% of the shares of Pilgrim's Pride.
-JBS USA Holdings, Inc. is a subsidiary of Brazilian multinational JBS S.A., the largest meat processor in the world, and the largest by revenue.
+JBS USA. is a subsidiary of Brazilian multinational JBS S.A., the largest meat processor in the world, and the largest by revenue.
 Currently JBS USA Holdings, Inc. owns 78.5% of the company.

 As a result, Pilgrim's Pride closed its corporate offices in Texas and Georgia and moved its headquarters to Greeley, Colorado.
-This move caused the former headquarters in Pittsburg, Texas, and a location in nearby Mt.
+The move caused the former headquarters in Pittsburg, Texas, and a location in nearby Mt.
 Pleasant, Texas, to cut employment by a total of 160 people.
 Other locations which lost jobs included sites in Atlanta, Dallas, and Broadway, Virginia.

 COVID-19 pandemic

-In late April, 2020, an outbreak of COVID-19 began at the Pilgrim's Pride plant in Lufkin, Texas.
-On May 8, a worker at the Lufkin plant was found dead in her home after being diagnosed with Covid-19.
+In late April 2020, an outbreak of COVID-19 began at the Pilgrim's Pride plant in Lufkin, Texas.
+On May 8, a worker at the Lufkin plant was found dead in her home after being diagnosed with COVID-19.
 After the West Virginia National Guard conducted coronavirus tests of 520 (out of 940) workers at the Pilgrim's Pride plant in Moorefield, West Virginia, 18 workers tested positive.
-By May 11, 194 Covid-19 cases had been diagnosed among workers at the Pilgrim's Pride plant in Cold Spring, Minnesota, which employs about 1,100 workers.
-That same day, 75 to 85 cars filled with workers drove around the plant, honking horns and demanding over a loudspeaker that it be closed for two weeks.
-At least one worker has tested positive at the Pilgrim's Pride plant in Chattanooga, Tennessee, and other workers have tested positive at the company's plant in Timberville, Virginia, where dozens of workers protested in early April, although the company has declined to release the number of cases there.
+By May 11, 2020, 194 COVID-19 cases had been diagnosed among workers at the Pilgrim's Pride plant in Cold Spring, Minnesota, which employs about 1,100 workers.
+On the same day, 75 to 85 cars filled with workers drove around the plant, honking horns and demanding over a loudspeaker that it be closed for two weeks.

+At least one worker tested positive at the Pilgrim's Pride plant in Chattanooga and other workers tested positive at the company's plant in Timberville, Virginia, where dozens of workers protested in early April 2020.
+The company has declined to release the number of cases in Timberville.